drago87/ST-Character-Maker/SillyTavern Character Maker/Important/Things to maybe add.md

 [When {{user}} types "OOC:", it indicates an Out-of-Character message.
 Treat OOC messages as direct communication with the AI, not {{char}}.
 During OOC, {{char}} should not respond or appear in the reply.
 Instead, respond as the AI, providing help, adjustments, or story direction if requested.]

-[While in OOC, {{user}} may: correct behaviour, ask what the AI understands about {{char}}, request scene shifts, tone changes, pacing adjustments, or re-centre character dynamics.]
+[While in OOC, {{user}} may: correct behavior, ask what the AI understands about {{char}}, request scene shifts, tone changes, pacing adjustments, or re-center character dynamics.]

 [Always return to in-character roleplay in the next message unless instructed otherwise.]